Lipomas are benign tumours composed of mature adipocytes. They are the most common soft tissue tumour seen in approximately 2% of the population.

 - high signal on FSE T2

 - saturates on fat saturated sequences: persistent areas of high T2 signal are worrisome

-Lipomas appear as soft variably echogenic masses.
-Although if encapsulated, the capsule is usually difficult to identify on ultrasound 5.
+Lipomas appear as soft variably echogenic masses, commonly encountered on ultrasound.
+If encapsulated, the capsule may be difficult to identify on ultrasound 5.

 Treatment and prognosis

 If all characteristics are those of a simple lipoma, and no local symptoms such as pain are present, then no treatment is generally required.
 If any concern exists, then biopsy or excision is required, with care taken about the approach in case the lesion is malignant.
 Recurrence rates of 4-5% are reported (most in deeper lesions) 5.

 In general there is little differential for a classic lipoma.
 The main differential is:

 - low grade tumours are difficult to differentiate from lipomas, and can have relatively benign clinical course but suffer from high rate of recurrence1.